Tenebrae (film): Crane shot

 Gracey refers to the film's cinematography as "nothing short of astounding", and cites a particular example as highlighting Argento's "passion for technical prowess and breathtaking visuals".
 Influenced by the penultimate shot in Antonioni's The Passenger (1975), on which Tovoli had also been the cinematographer, one of Tenebraes main setpieces is the murder of the lesbian couple.
 To introduce the scene, Argento and Tovoli employed the use of a Louma crane to film a several minutes-long tracking shot.
-Owing to its extreme length, the tracking shot ended up being the most difficult and complex part of the production to complete.
+Owing to its extreme length, the tracking shot proved the most difficult and complex part of the production to complete.
 It required a maze of scaffolding to be built around the outside of the home.
 Argento captured all the footage he needed in two takes, but insisted on filming ten more.
 The scene, which lasts for two-and-a-half minutes on-screen, took three days to shoot.
 It marked the first time the Louma crane had been used in an Italian production; the crane itself had to be imported from France.
 According to Gracey, the camera performs "aerial gymnastics", scaling the victims' house in "one seamless take, navigating walls, roofs, and peering in through windows, in a set piece that effortlessly exposes the penetrability of a seemingly secure home".
 Newman and Jones said that although this type of crane shot became commonplace later, at the time it was "truly ground-breaking" in the way the camera seemingly crawled over the walls and up the building – not quite from the killer's viewpoint.
 Patrick McAllister of Scifilm said the sequence should be considered "one of the most memorable moments in cinema".
 According to McAllister, Tenebraes distributor begged Argento to cut the shot down because it was "meaningless".
 Newman and Jones agreed that the shot added nothing to the film's plot, but called it "meaninglessly brilliant".